Skip to Content

 The pumpkin puree and maple syrup add sweetness.
 This balances the bitterness of the dark chocolate chips.

-To keep them vegan, make sure you use vanilla vegan protein powder.
+Keep them vegan by using vanilla vegan protein powder.
 I recommend this one here.

 Per Serving: